LenaNevel/CLIENT_PROJECT/README.md

 - 8 .csv files and one .geojson file totaling 132mb of data.

 ### Source
-- Yelp! data was scraped through their Fusion API, Zillow data was scraped through their own API, and population data was from the USZipcode python library which updates census info through various information sources.
+- Yelp! data was scraped through their Fusion API, Zillow data was scraped through Quandl API, and population data was from the USZipcode python library which updates census info through various information sources.
 - GeoJSON data was used from https://docs.digital.mass.gov/dataset/massgis-data-zip-codes-5-digit-here-navteq-0

 ### Data Dictionary